masterrr/blog/_posts/2019-09-28-thinking-as-a-science.markdown

 ## Techniques

-* Spend specifically allocated time to think about a hard topic.
-Train the mind on hard questions;
+* Spend allocated time to think about a given hard topic

-* Writing when thinking helps structure the thought, eliminate leaps; to increase the bandwidth, talk the thoughts and draw them on paper.
+* Understand beforehand why it is important than all other topics for n minutes
+* Train mind on hard questions - to box to get good at boxing
+* Write to structure the thought and eliminate leaps
+* High-bandwith increase through talking the thoughts out-loud, drawing

 ### On the impossibility

-If the task is impossible to solve, leave it for a day, week, month, year progressively and keep coming back to it until solved.
-Forcing the mind to crack the problem is similar to creating waves on the sea — beautiful birds-thoughts will be gone until it's calmed down.
+If the problem is impossible to solve, leave it for a day, week, month, year progressively and keep coming back to it until solved.
+Forcing the mind to crack the problem is similar to creating waves on the sea — thoughts will be gone as birds from the water surface.

 ### Hard Questions Examples
 1. Does the society shape people's characters of people's characters shape the society?
 2. What is the purpose of war?

 # Reading
 ## Techniques

-* If a book presents questions or conclusion at the end of each chapter - start with them.
-Answer these questions using your own thinking, then go on to read the chapter and see if you've been correct and how presented information correlates with what you thought.
+* If a book presents questions or conclusion at the end of each chapter - begin with it.
+Answer questions using your own mind, then go on to read the chapter and see if you've been correct and in what way presented information correlates with your outcomes.

-* In the middle of the thought in the book, stop reading and try to guess what's the author is going to say next.
-Anticipate and see if you are right.
+* In the middle of the author's thought, stop reading and try to guess what's the author is about to say next.
+Anticipate and see if you are on the mark.

 ## Picks

-* No good book is going to offset bad books.
-Like with food: no nutritious food is going to offset junk you've eaten.
-You've eaten it, there is no way back.
-Pick carefully.
+* No good book is going to offset bad books consumption.
+Food analogy: no nutritious food is going to offset junk you've eaten.
+There is no way back so pick carefully.

-* What a waste of time is when no understanding is made on every thought written by the author by labeling such a thorough activity as a "waste of time".
+* What a waste of time is when no understanding is made on every thought written by the author by labeling such an approach "waste of time".

 # Writing

 ## Techniques

-* Each word we use is just a concept.
+Each word we use is just a concept.
 When I say "phone", today I mean iPhone and in 1980 it would mean landline mechanical phone.
 Words, their meanings constantly flux in the mind.
 Imagine how they differ among invidivudals.

-To convey some thought as precise as possible express it in as many ways as possible.
+* To convey some thought as precise as possible express it in as many ways as possible.

 ## Next-up reading recommended

+1) Herbert Spencer's "First Principles"